kristinadiep/acoustic-species-pyrenote-intro/Setup.md

   - Check to make sure in line 25, the stamp command is pointing to the right migration for the database,
       - Ask for help on this one

 If everything worked out with getting docker set up, when after a few minutes (give it some time for Frist runs it can take a second to get set up )you should be able to [http://localhost:3000/](http://localhost:3000/).
 Remember to reach out to project leads in case something does not get set up correctly.
-Once you see a page to log in to Pyrelite in [http://localhost:3000/](http://localhost:3000/), you are ready for the next step: INSERT LINK HERE
+Once you see a page to log in to Pyrelite in [http://localhost:3000/](http://localhost:3000/), you are ready for [the next step](./task1.md).